niklas-hiller/wc3-lua/achievements.md

         - Not implemented
         - [AEON] Not implemented
 - Hunt
-    - Aura: Thunder Aura
+    - Aura: Fire Aura 1 & 2
-    - Category: Lifesteal
+    - Category: Lifesteal & Energy Shield
     - Abilities
         - Not implemented
         - Not implemented